 5. Software Manager

-Both the system comes with a complete software management system.
+Both systems come with a complete software management system.
 Ubuntu Software center seems a bit slower and takes considerable resources to load.
 Comparing to that, Linux Mint software manager is fast, quick and straightforward.
 Both the distros provide various software under different categories which let the users choose the right app easily.

 6. Software Sources with Useful Options